 The Santa Clara University campus is currently home to 1,100 kilowatts of photovoltaics.

-1 MW solar array installation One megawatt of solar panels are on the roofs of Leavey and Pat Malley, and as sun shade on the third level of the parking deck.
-View the amount of energy generated today and this month through a live kiosk view.
+1 MW solar array installation One megawatt of solar panels are on the roofs of Leavey and Pat Malley Fitness & Recreation Center, and as sun shade on the third level of the main parking structure.
+View the amount of energy generated annually in our Energy Data Hub for on-siste solar.
 This solar capacity satisfies about 6% of the University's electrical energy needs.
 More significantly, it supports about 20% of our summer daytime demand, significantly reducing stress on the grid.
 This also enhances long term stability to our energy budget.

 50 kW photovoltaic system In 2007, SCU installed of a 50-kW photovoltaic system on the roof of the Support Services Building.
 This system provides approximately 89,000 kilowatt hours of electricity in the average year at SCU.
 This energy, enough to power 2.5 average houses, will reduce the University's carbon dioxide emissions by 40 tons - equivalent to taking 8 cars off the road for a year or planting 12 acres of trees.

 Other photovoltaics on campus In 2012, SCU installed a 25-kW photovoltaic system on top of the St. Clare Residence Hall.
 In 2010 SCU installed a 7-kW photovoltaic system on top of the Katharine and George Alexander Community Law Center.
 The 2009 Solar Decathlon house has 10.8 kW of photovoltaics on its rooftop.
 The 2007 Solar Decathlon house has 7.3 kW of photovoltaics on its rooftop.